Quality-Management/workshop/README.md

 ![channels](img/headerChannels.png)

-A channel is the gateway that will allow a contact to send and receive messages, text or voice, through the plataform, it is possible connect as many channels as necessary.
+A channel is the gateway that will allow a contact to send and receive messages, text or voice, through the platform, it is possible connect as many channels as necessary.

   - Channels Type <!-- Voice or text, native or external. -->
   - Adding a channel <!-- Quick step in. -->